l3vels/l3-sdk-csharp/docs/PlayerApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://api-dev.l3vels.xyz";
             var apiInstance = new PlayerApi(config);
-            var authorization = "authorization_example";  // string | API key is associated with multiple projects.
-Please include it in to use developers API. var projectId = a44b646a-ae14-4e05-ae09-b12d5e7269bf;  // string | Game/project ID to find player in your game.
+            var authorization = "authorization_example";  // string | API key is associated with multiple games.
+Please include it in to use developers API. var gameId = a44b646a-ae14-4e05-ae09-b12d5e7269bf;  // string | Game ID to find player in your game.
 Example: Fortnite, Minecraft, etc. var sort = name;  // string | Player field to sort by.
 You can sort by name, created_on and etc. (optional) var order = ASC;  // string | Sort order (ASC for ascending or DESC for descending) (optional) var searchText = Jack;  // string | Search player by name (optional)